collapsed-stacks/startups/questions/13249/who-manage-the-first-devs-in-a-small-startup.md

 - tagged: `employees`, `team`, `management`, `leadership`
 - score: 0

-<p>From your own startups experience, who was the one to manage the first developers hired?
-And Why? </p>
+From your own startups experience, who was the one to manage the first developers hired?
+And Why?

-<p>Also, was it a techy startup and how many founders you had / what were their roles at the time? </p>
+Also, was it a techy startup and how many founders you had / what were their roles at the time?

-<p>Thanks!</p>
+Thanks!

 ## Answer 13256